Top 5 Eddie Money Songs

 5. “I Wanna Go Back”

 Also a cover song, “I Wanna Go Back” was released from the album Can’t Hold Back.
-Released in 1987, the the single peaked at number 14 in the Top 100, and spent 21 weeks in the charts.
+Released in 1987, the single peaked at No. 14 in the Top 100 and spent 21 weeks in the charts.

-Other honorable mentions that helped make the rock star a household name in the 70s and 80s include “Two Tickets To Paradise,” and “Think I’m In Love,” from the album Eddie Money.
+Other honorable mentions that helped make the rock star a household name in the ’70s and ’80s include “Two Tickets To Paradise” and “Think I’m In Love” from the album Eddie Money.
 The songs peaked on the Hot 100 at 22 and 16, respectively.
-“I’ll Get By,” from the album Right Here topped the charts at number 21 in 1992.
+“I’ll Get By,” from the album Right Here, topped the charts at No. 21 in 1992.